aurule/roll-it/README.md

 python3 -m http.server 3000
 ```

 Docsify-cli has problems with its dependencies (see [GH issue 191](https://github.com/docsifyjs/docsify-cli/issues/191)), so the `ansi-colors`, `semver`, and `y18n` packages are added to our own dev requirements as a fix.
-Similarly, Jest relies on `prettier` for error formatting, so it's in our dev dependencies even though we use Biome instead.

 ## Localization